kvnptl/practice_git/README.md

 - This command will push the changes to the forked repository, not to the original repository that you forked from

-110. Go to the forked repository on the GitHub website and you will see that you have a new branch
+110. Go to the forked repository on the GitHub website, and you will see that you have a new branch

 111. Click on the 'Compare & pull request' button or 'Contribute' button

-112. Add a title and a description and click on the 'Create pull request' button
+112. Add a title and a description, and click on the 'Create pull request' button

-113. Check the status of the pull request and you will see that it's waiting for approval
+113. Check the status of the pull request, and you will see that it's waiting for approval

-114. Go to the original repository on the GitHub website and you will see that you have a new pull request
+114. Go to the original repository on the GitHub website, and you will see that you have a new pull request

 Note: Only the owner of the original repository can merge the pull request